 top of page

-SENIOR NUTRITION PROGRAM
+SENIOR NUTRITION MEAL PROGRAM

-To apply to the program as a senior client, call us at (773) 478–8851.
+To apply to the program as a senior client, please call us at (773) 478–8851.

 PUBLIC BENEFIT ASSISTANCE

-In order to promote quality of life, sense of autonomy, and self-sufficiency of our low-income and limited English-proficient Korean and other immigrant seniors and disabled, culturally and linguistically appropriate services are provided by bi-lingual staff by assisting clients with every step from resource gathering to the application process.
-The program is funded by TCLIP through AgeOptions under Older American Acts III-B, IFRP through ICIRR under IDHS Immigration Service Line Items, and SHIP through Illinois Department on Aging.
+To promote quality of life, a sense of autonomy, and self-sufficiency for our low-income and limited English-proficient Korean and other immigrant seniors and disabled, culturally and linguistically appropriate services are provided by bilingual staff by assisting clients with every step from resource gathering to the application process.
+The program is funded by TCLIP through AgeOptions under Older American Acts III-B, IFRP through ICIRR under IDHS Immigration Service Line Items, and SHIP through the Illinois Department on Aging.
 Hanul provides culturally and linguistically appropriate benefit application assistance and case management services to clients, assisting them at every step from resource gathering to the application process.

-The program is funded by TCLIP through AgeOptions under Older American Acts III-B, IFRP through ICIRR under IDHS Immigration Service Line Items, and SHIP through Illinois Department on Aging.
+The program is funded by TCLIP through AgeOptions under Older American Acts III-B, IFRP through ICIRR under IDHS Immigration Service Line Items, and SHIP through the Illinois Department on Aging.

-Federal and State Insurance Program
+Federal and State

 HFA serves pregnant women, children, and their parents by linking them to Illinois’ healthcare programs; Moms & Babies, All Kids, and Family Care, which provide comprehensive and affordable healthcare coverage for the under or uninsured children and their parents.
-Application and primary care doctor selection assistance is provided at both Chicago and Suburban Offices.

 Low-Income Home Energy Assistance Program (LIHEAP)

 Hanul serves over 3,000 low-income families each year to help pay for their light and gas bills as an energy intake site for the Community and Economic Development Association of Cook County (CEDA).
-Seniors and low-income families that are not only Koreans, but also non-Korean neighbors of our community can receive application assistance during open enrollment period.
-Click here to view this year’s program guideline.
-Please call our office locations to make an appointment for LIHEAP
+Eligible seniors and low-income families of all backgrounds can receive application assistance during the open enrollment period.

 • Benefit Access Program